 5.2.2 Usage in 5G SBA

-Refresh token are not utilised and applicable to 5G SBA.
+Refresh tokens are not utilised and applicable to 5G SBA.

 In the 5G SBA, access tokens are bound to mTLS authentication state between the network functions, these checks are made either at the discovery, access token request or service request.